duhby/duhby/README.md

 </a>
 <br>
 <samp>
-  I'm dubs, also known as duhby, and I'm a developer that programs things like discord bots, python libraries, and beat saber mods.
-I mostly use Python, but I also know some c#, JavaScript, HTML, and CSS.
+  I'm Josh, also known as duhby, and I'm a computer science student that creates things like discord bots, python libraries, and ~beat saber mods~.
+I mostly use Python, but I also know some c#, Java, JavaScript, HTML, and CSS.
 My website can be found <a href='https://dubs.rip'>here</a>.
 My discord is @duhby.
 </samp>
 <br><br>
 <picture>